hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 Before releasing functionality to all our customers we will conduct testing with limited customers.
 This period is referred to as 'controlled go-live' or private beta.

 ## Document changelog

+8 August 2024

+- Update Sandbox deployment date for 'Multiple agents' to October 2024

 5 August 2024